 When you unsubscribe from a newsletter managed via Mailchimp, your details remain on the list of past recipients.
 This is due to how Mailchimp works.
 However, your details can be permanently removed if you email us on firstname.lastname@example.org and ask us to do this.

-In subscribing to the newsletter, you are consenting to the terms laid out above.
+In subscribing to any of our mailing lists, you are consenting to the terms laid out above.
 The lawful basis for this is termed ‘GDPR 6(1)(a) – Consent of the data subject’.
 Please see the ICO for more information.